ChCWatson/ELK-STACK-PROJECT/Linux/UC Davis Extension Bootcamp Homework Submissions/Unit 14: Web Development/Solved Unit 14: Web Development.md

 Answer the following questions about the HTTP request and response process.

 1. What type of architecture does the HTTP request and response process occur in?

----
+--- bash
 HTTP request and response processs occurs in client-server architecture.
 ---

 2. What are the different parts of an HTTP request?

 3. Which part of an HTTP request is optional?